waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sages at (11, 11), (5, 9), (14, 6) (Tin Tower 1F): Lore shared.

 # General Lessons
-- Suicune Trigger (Crystal): Testing if Sage dialogue is the primary trigger.
-Standard mechanics suggest Route 42/36 sightings are required first.
+- Suicune Trigger (Crystal): Sightings on Route 42 and 36 are mandatory before the Tin Tower battle.
+The Sages' dialogue is lore, not the primary trigger.
 - Tool Error: Custom tools receive `input_data` directly.
 Do not use `sys.stdin.read()` for inputs.
 - Johto Fly Map: "Up" moves forward in the city list (New Bark -> Cherrygrove -> Violet).